conda/conda/conda/builder/README.txt

   * SRC_DIR          # path to where source is unpacked (or cloned)
   * PREFIX           # build prefix where build script should install to
   * RECIPE_DIR       # directory of recipe
+  * PATH             # prepended by the build prefix bin directory

   * PYTHON           # path to python executable in build prefix (note that
                      # python is only installed in the build prefix, when it